Cape town, South Africa

 - Meet Local Artists

 We will be visiting Langa, the oldest township in South Africa with local guide Sugar.
 She will lead you on a walking tour that will reveal its rich history, ties to Apartheid, and the current uplifting initiatives.
-You will meet local artists at the Guga Sthebe Arts & Culture Centre as well as learn to play the African drum.

 This is an incredibly important experience for everyone visiting South Africa.